MicrosoftDocs/win32/desktop-src/UPnP/obtaining-service-objects.md

 ---
 title: Obtaining Service Objects
-description: Device objects expose a property called Services that returns a collection of Service objects that contains one service object for each service exported by the device. ms.assetid: '8ef12b6e-cb9b-4406-95be-002117b8fc3f'
+description: Device objects expose a property called Services that returns a collection of Service objects that contains one service object for each service exported by the device. ms.assetid: 8ef12b6e-cb9b-4406-95be-002117b8fc3f ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Obtaining Service Objects

-Device objects expose a property called [**Services**](iupnpdevice-services.md) that returns a collection of Service objects that contains one service object for each service exported by the device.
+Device objects expose a property called [**Services**](/windows/win32/Upnp/?branch=master) that returns a collection of Service objects that contains one service object for each service exported by the device.
 Applications are able to traverse this collection sequentially, or request a particular service by using its service ID.

 ## VBScript Example